projectatomic/atomic-site/source/blog/2015-09-04-introducing-the-fedora-tools-image-for-fedora-atomic-host.html.md

 exit
 ```

-Now for the demo part... let's run a daemonized container that runs the sleep command.
+Now for the demo part.
+Let's run a daemonized container that runs the `sleep` command.
 Sleep could represent any daemonized application.
-We are going to crash it, and analyze the core dump with gdb.
+We are going to crash it, and analyze the core dump with `gdb`.

 ```
 -bash-4.3# docker run -d fedora sleep infinity 9921bdd687eea85faa3f0365bb510c4e4e5df142295a2c8775e4c4a0912376a6
 ```

-Get the pid of the process we are going to crash.
+Get the Process ID (PID) of the process we are going to crash.

 ```
 -bash-4.3# pid=$(pgrep sleep)
 ```

-Using the gcore utility from the gdb package, crash the sleep pid within the container we created.
+Using the `gcore` utility from the `gdb` package, crash the sleep PID within the container we created.

 ```
 -bash-4.3# docker run fedora/tools gcore -o /host/tmp/democore $!